DudeImLiv/automac/README.md

 1. Download the files by clicking the green 'Code' button above and selecting 'Download ZIP'.
 2. Unzip it.
-3. Review the installation.md file for more information.
+3. Review [AutoMac Installation](installation.md) for more information.

 *This file can be found in your recently downloaded project folder.*